-IMPORTANT: “Full Access”, “Send As” and “Send on Behalf of” fields are not editable by users.
-By default, Security Groups will be created and used to control these rights which means that owners will be able to control membership of the groups themselves via O365 OWA (Outlook Web Access).

-“Send As” takes precedence over “Send on Behalf of”.
-You cannot have both rights to the Group/Shared mailbox.

 When complete, please email the form to the CSC/DXC Service Desk.

 Generally, the address to use is CSS_Internal_Help_Desk@csc.com but there are regional/business variations so if you are not sure you should check in CSC's ServiceNow instance via http://chat.csc.com and #KB0029210 which can be accessed using your shortname and globalpass.